How African fishermen feel the burn of their own practices – DW – 05/10/2023

 Advertisement

 Artisanal fishermen are struggling to find fish and feed their families, while massive global trawlers are having to resort to more and more inventive — and often destructive — methods to keep their business model going.
 Solutions for more sustainable practices seem hard to come by.
-On top, the climate crisis isn't exactly helping, either.
+And on top of that, the climate crisis isn't exactly helping, either.

-At a symposium held in Rabat, Morocco this week, delegates tried to explore new ways to reconcile destructive fishing practices with the issue of preserving biodiversity.
+At a symposium held in Rabat, Morocco this week, delegates explored new ways to reconcile destructive fishing practices with preserving biodiversity.
 Some of the attendees at the ATLAFCO (The Ministerial Conference on Fisheries Cooperation among African States bordering the Atlantic Ocean) were the very local fishermen who are most affected by this turning of the tide.

-For the 50-year-old man from Benin, fishing used to be a rather lucrative business — until a few years ago.
+For the 50-year-old man from Benin, fishing used to be a rather lucrative business — until things changed a few years ago.

 Desperate measures

-Nowadays. he and his fellow fishermen feel helpless, as they see large foreign boats in the distance racing in first to snatch off their catch of the day, while artisanal fishermen like Bertin still go out to sea in canoes and small vessels.
+Nowadays, he and his fellow fishermen feel helpless as they see large foreign boats in the distance racing in first to snatch off their catch of the day.
+Artisanal fishermen like Bertin, meanwhile, still go out to sea in canoes and small vessels.
 The competition looks like a game of David versus Goliath.

-But that's by far not the only issue: Off the coast of Ghana, due to years of overfishing, the quantity of fish caught has almost dropped by half in the past fifteen years.
+But that's far from the only issue: off the coast of Ghana, due to years of overfishing, the quantity of fish caught has almost dropped by half in the past fifteen years.
 Fishermen like Bertin simply don't know what the future holds.

-For example, artisanal fishermen in Ghana now resorting to poisoning fish and are even using dynamite to kill fish at night:

 "In Ghana, I have seen people using chemicals like a soap powder called Omo.
 Some use heavy means like dynamite.
-With these techniques, you can just pick [the fish] up," says Bertin.
+With these techniques, you can just pick [the fish] up," said Bertin.

 Ghana’s problem with overfishing